zufre/orm-update-lab-cb-000/README.md

 ## Objectives

-1. Build an `#update` method that udpates an existing record.
+1. Build an `#update` method that updates an existing record.

 ## Instructions